Colors can make or break your visualization.

 If you decide not to use one of these tools, you should at least follow this basic advice:

-By now you should have a beautiful palette of colors for your visualization.
+By now you should have a beautiful palette based on color theory for data visualization.
 Nice work!

 There is one final task you need to do: convert your HSL values to RGB.

-Colors in KeyLines can be specified in several formats, including the 17 CSS standard named colors, hexadecimal (or shorthand hexadecimal), and RGB.
+Colors in Cambridge Intelligence products can be specified in several formats, including the 17 CSS standard named colors, hexadecimal (or shorthand hexadecimal), and RGB.
 You can do this conversion using an online tool, or programmatically using a simple JavaScript formula.

-We’ve barely scratched the surface of color in this post, but it’s enough to get you started.
-If you want to learn more, see:
+We’ve barely scratched the surface of colors in this post, but it’s enough to get you started.
+If you want to learn more about using color theory for data visualization, see: